Martan03/TrackmaniaRecords/README.md

 ## Programming Language

 I decided to code in PHP, because I know it better than JS and I also needed database connection.
-I used MVC (Model View Controller), in my opinion, it's good way to code easy way.
+I used MVP (Model View Presenter), in my opinion, it's good way to code easy way.
 If I used some framework, it would be bit of overkill for project this size (at least I though).
 But also it's better than putting everything in one file.
 I decided to make this website mutlilanguage as well, so I implemented English, German and Czech.